-As an industrial distributor of PVF and related products to the energy industry, our strategy is focused on growth, margin enhancement and the development of long term customer relationships within the markets we serve.
-Our strategic objectives are to increase our market share by executing global preferred supplier contracts with new and existing customers, growing organically and completing acquisitions.
+Our goal is to grow our market position as an industrial distributor of PVF and related products to the energy industry.
+Our strategy is focused on pursuing growth.
+Our strategic objectives are to increase our market share by executing global preferred supplier contracts, completing acquisitions and growing organically as the PVF market grows as well as by taking market share from competitors while simultaneously rebalancing our product mix to higher margin items.